TrafeX/dbdiff/README.md

 Roadmap
 -------
     [ ] Documentation
-    [ ] Use subcommands in the ArgumentParser for simpler usage [ ] Compare views
     [ ] Multi DB-driver support
     [ ] Add option to ask for password
+    [ ] Add option to return plain output to be used by other programs [X] Add option to show the schema from a version
     [ ] Use a config file for the database credentials [ ] Limit the number of versions to keep (configurable) [ ] Compare triggers